 Living Liver Donor Program

-The UW Transplant program is a national leader in the field of transplantation.
-The UW Transplant program was a pioneer in reduced-liver transplants for children and first began to perform reduced liver transplants in 1989.
-The first adult-to-adult live donor liver transplant was performed at UW Hospital in 1999.
+The UW Health Transplant Program is a national leader in the field of transplantation.
+The UW Health Transplant Program was a pioneer in reduced-liver transplants for children and first began to perform reduced liver transplants in 1989.
+The first adult-to-adult live donor liver transplant was performed at University Hospital in 1999.

-While the average wait time for seriously-ill patients listed with the UW Health Liver Transplant program tends to be lower than other programs in the region, patients with less severe disease may have a significant wait time.
-Receiving a living donor liver transplant provides an advantage compared to remaining on the transplant waiting list.
-It provides an opportunity for patients to be transplanted before becoming seriously ill.
+While the average wait time for seriously-ill patients listed with the UW Health liver transplant program tends to be lower than other programs in the region, patients with less severe disease may have a significant wait time.
+Receiving a living donor liver transplant provides an advantage compared to remaining on the transplant waiting list because those patients are transplanted before becoming seriously ill.